LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 # Three line summary

--   Square integrable deterministic functions of multiple variables can be repeatedly Itô integrated to get a square integrable random function.
+-   Square integrable deterministic functions of multiple variables can be iteratively Itô integrated to get a square integrable random function.

--   Repeated integration satisfies an isometry.
+-   Iterated integration satisfies an isometry.

--   Every square integrable function can be uniquely written as the sum of repeated integrals.
+-   Every square integrable function can be uniquely written as the sum of iterated integrals.

 # Why this is important